j-danner/2-Xornado/README.md

 ### Build

 On Ubuntu/Debian ensure that you have installed the packages `build-essential`, `cmake`, and `libm4ri-dev` (optionally `libjemalloc-dev`).
-Then run `cmake .` and `make 2xnf_solver`.
-When the build is finished you will have the executible `2xnf_solver`.
+Then run `cmake .` and `make 2xornado`.
+When the build is finished you will have the executable `2xornado`.

-If this does not work for you or you are running a different OS, you can also use the provided `Dockerfile` to build your own docker-image by `docker build -t 2xnf_solver:1.0 .` and use the solver through `docker_2xnf_solver`.
+If this does not work for you or you are running a different OS, you can also use the provided `Dockerfile` to build your own docker-image by `docker build -t 2xornado:1.0 .` and use the solver through `docker_2xnf_solver`.